gears1763-2/RoadToZero/README.md

     make all

-Note that, if you simply want to play, you can also just download the SFML library instead of the development package; to do so, just
+Note that, if you simply want to play, you can also just install the SFML library instead of the development package; to do so, just

     sudo apt-get install libsfml